Founders of the Criminal Justice Practice and Policy Institute

 Ira P. Robbins, the Barnard T. Welsh Scholar and Professor of Law and Justice, teaches Criminal Law, Advanced Criminal Law, Post-Conviction Remedies, and Conflict of Laws.
 Robbins has served as Acting Director of the Federal Judicial Center’s Division of Education and Training and as the Reporter for the ABA’s Task Force on Death Penalty Habeas Corpus and its Task Force on Privatization of Corrections.
 He also served as a Supreme Court Fellow, as a special consultant to the Advisory Committee on Criminal Rules of the Judicial Conference of the United States, and as a member of the Board of Directors of the D.C.
 Prisoners’ Legal Services Project.
 Robbins is a former law clerk at the U.S. Court of Appeals for the Second Circuit.
 His honors and awards include the Chief Judge John R. Brown Award for Judicial Scholarship and Education.
 He is a Life Member of the American Law Institute.
 Robbins has an A.B. from the University of Pennsylvania and a J.D. from Harvard Law School.

-Robbins' selected publications include: Habeas Corpus Checklists (Thomson/Reuters/West, 2014); Prisoners and the Law (Thomson/Reuters/West, six vols., 2013); Last Words: A Survey and Analysis of Federal Judges' Views on Allocution in Sentencing, 65 Alabama L. Rev. 735 (2014) (co-authored with U.S. District Judge Mark W. Bennett); What Is the Meaning of “Like”?
+Robbins' selected publications include: Habeas Corpus Checklists (Thomson/Reuters/West, 2014); Prisoners and the Law (Thomson/Reuters/West, six vols., 2014); Kidnapping Incorporated: The Unregulated Youth-Transportation Industry and the Potential for Reform, 51 Am.
+Crim.
+L. Rev. 563 (2014); Last Words: A Survey and Analysis of Federal Judges' Views on Allocution in Sentencing, 65 Alabama L. Rev. 735 (2014) (co-authored with U.S. District Judge Mark W. Bennett); What Is the Meaning of “Like”?
 The First Amendment Implications of Social-Media Expression, 2013 Fed.
 Cts.
 L. Rev. 127; "Bad Juror" Lists and the Prosecutor's Duty to Disclose, Cornell J.L. & Pub.
 Pol'y 1 (2012).

 Jenny M. Roberts